Sky Instruction constellation & star

 (photo copyright Dennis Mammana, dennismammana.com)

-to get a customized tour of the night
+or more to get a customized tour of the night

 sky or instruction on how to use your

 to learn about the wonders of the beautiful

 the night sky, tailored for you and your

 telescopes and can assist you in learning how

 what to look at.
 He can troubleshoot defective